TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

    .. method:: getTestCaseNames(testCaseClass)

       Return a sorted sequence of method names found within *testCaseClass*;
-      this should be a subclass of :class:`TestCase`.
+      this should be a subkundi of :class:`TestCase`.

    .. method:: discover(start_dir, pattern='test*.py', top_level_dir=None)

-      Find all the test modules by recursing into subdirectories from the specified start directory, and return a TestSuite object containing them.
+      Find all the test modules by recursing into subdirectories kutoka the specified start directory, and return a TestSuite object containing them.
       Only test files that match *pattern* will be loaded.
 (Using shell style pattern matching.)
 Only module names that are importable (i.e. are valid Python identifiers) will be loaded.

-      All test modules must be importable from the top level of the project.
+      All test modules must be importable kutoka the top level of the project.
 If the start directory is not the top level directory then the top level directory must be specified separately.

       If importing a module fails, for example due to a syntax error, then this will be recorded as a single error and discovery will continue.
-If the import failure is due to :exc:`SkipTest` being raised, it will be recorded as a skip instead of an error.
+If the agiza failure is due to :exc:`SkipTest` being raised, it will be recorded as a skip instead of an error.

       If a package (a directory containing a file named :file:`__init__.py`) is